closeio/making.close.com/_posts/2022-09-06-caa-records/index.md

 wild2.close.com     CAA 0 issuewild “sectigo.com”
 ```

-It allows to request TLS certificates for `wild2.example.com` and for `*.wild2.close.com` as well ass for `*.sub.wild2.close.com`.
+The above allows Sectigo to issue certificate for `wild2.example.com` and for `*.wild2.close.com` as well ass for `*.sub.wild2.close.com`.

-The important thing concerning `issuewild` that it add additional restriction on top of `issue`.
-If you provide the`issue` property tag and you do not specify `issuwild` allows both wildcard and non-wildcard certificates.
+The important thing concerning `issuewild` is that it adds additional restriction on top of `issue`.
+If you provide the`issue` property tag and you do not specify `issuwild` both wildcard and non-wildcard certificates may be issued.

 Quotting [Jacob Hoffman-Andrews](https://www.eff.org/about/staff/jacob-hoffman-andrews) - one of the author of the RFC 8659:
 > "Providing an `issuewild` record on top of an `issue` record provides further restriction.
 For instance you might allow 5 CAs to issue for your domain and subdomains in general, but restrict wildcard issuance to only 1 CA (for instance if that CA has stronger validation procedures for wildcard certificates).
 Or you might say `issuewild ";"` to indicate you do not want any wildcard issuance from any CA."